shahviraj/MoRAM/README.md

+Update (Nov.
+2020): We revise the original MoRAM algorithm.
+While the arXiv version still contain the older version of our algorithm, this repository is updated to the latest code and set of experiments.
+The updated manuscript would be uploaded on axXiv soon.
+Contact authors in case any help is needed.
+---
 # MoRAM - Modulo Recovery using Alternating Minimization
 ### This repository provides matlab implementation for the MoRAM algorithm as discussed in [Signal Reconstruction from Modulo Observations](https://arxiv.org/pdf/1812.00557.pdf).